fukunagatsu/RIblast/README.md

 2016/08/31 Version 1.0.0 was released.

 ## Reference
 Tsukasa Fukunaga and Michiaki Hamada.
-"RIblast: An ultrafast RNA-RNA interaction prediction system for comprehensive lncRNA interaction analysis" Bioinformatics (in press) (2017)
+"RIblast: An ultrafast RNA-RNA interaction prediction system based on a see-and-extension approach."
+Bioinformatics (in press) (2017)